michiakig/sicp/README.markdown

 representation of sets.

-**Exercise 2.60.** We specified that a set would be represented as a list with no duplicates.
+X **Exercise 2.60.** We specified that a set would be represented as a list with no duplicates.
 Now suppose we allow duplicates.
 For instance, the set {1,2,3} could be represented as the list <tt>(2 3 2 1 3 2 2)</tt>.
 Design procedures <tt>element-of-set?</tt>, <tt>adjoin-set</tt>, <tt>union-set</tt>, and <tt>intersection-set</tt> that operate on this